wisecash/wisecash-support/_posts/2000-01-01-balance-forecast-and-runway-estimation.md

 index: 0
 ---

-Once you have up-to-date data in WiseCash, you can get:
+Once you have up-to-date data in WiseCash, you get:

 * A day-by-day bank account balance projection for the upcoming year.
 * Your estimated runway (**number of days your business can survive** given planned transactions).